AxisCommunications/acap-computer-vision-sdk-examples/pose-estimator-with-flask/README.md

 ### Build the Docker images

 With the architecture defined, the `acap4-pose-estimator-python` and `acap-dl-models` images can be built.
-The environment variables are supplied as build arguments such that they are made available to docker during the build process:
+The environment variables are supplied as build arguments such that they are made available to Docker during the build process:

 ```sh
 # Define app name